-Chestnut butter is one of the most unique, homemade food gifts you can give for the holidays.
-With only three ingredients, it’s easier than you might think!It’s not too late to make homemade food gifts for this holiday season!
+This Chestnut butter or Chestnut Paste recipe has essentially one ingredient, and it's easier than you might think to make.
+It's also one of the most unique and delicious homemade food gifts you can give for the holidays.
+It’s not too late to make homemade food gifts for this holiday season!

 Once upon a time, when I thought of a nut butter, peanut butter was pretty much the only thing that popped into my mind.
 Then slowly, over the years new nut butters were making appearances in the stores, and in my life. 😉